Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ---

-There are two types of macro in Rust, `macro_rules!`, also known as declarative macros, or macros by example, and `proc macro`s.
+There are two types of macro in Rust, `macro_rules!`, also known as declarative macros, or macros by example... and `proc macro`s.

-We won't be dealing with `proc macro`s in this book, but they are what allow you to create custom Derive macros, and custom attributes.
+We won't be dealing with `proc macro`s in this series, but they allow you to create custom Derive macros, custom attributes.

 They also let you make the same function style macros we'll be making with `macro_rules!` but can unlock even more power!

 If you'd like me to do a video on this after the IRISS series, let me know in the comments.

+Today though, we're just covering `macro_rules!`

 ## Anatomy of `macro_rules!`

-`macro_rules!` is, itself, a macro, providing its own DSL that allows you to create more macros.
+`macro_rules!` is, itself, a macro, providing its own domain specific language that allows you to create more macros.

 This gets very powerful and, honestly, very weird.